madu12/real-time-data-streaming/README.md

-# Real-Time Data Streaming using Kafka
+# Real-Time ISS Data Streaming using Kafka

 ## Description
 This project demonstrates real-time data streaming using **Apache Kafka** and Python.
-It fetches live data from the International Space Station (ISS) location API (`http://api.open-notify.org/iss-now.json`), streams it to a Kafka topic, processes it in real-time with a Kafka consumer, and provides descriptive statistics while saving the data to persistent storage.
+It fetches live data from the International Space Station (ISS) location API (`http://api.open-notify.org/iss-now.json`), streams it to a Kafka topic, processes it with a Kafka consumer, displays descriptive statistics, and saves the data to an SQLite database.

 ---